DiscoverThe Marx Brothers Council Podcast

 Reverse

-“The Marx Brothers Miscellany” is not only the name of a new book by our guest Trav SD, it also describes this episode.
-We engage in a free-flowing discussion of numerous Marx topics, including their Vaudeville roots, how Gummo’s place in the team differed from Zeppo’s, and whether the Marxes were the greatest comedy team.
+“The Marx Brothers Miscellany” is not only the name of a new book by our guest, Trav SD, it also aptly describes this episode.
+We engage in a free-wheeling discussion of numerous Marx topics, including their Vaudeville roots, how Gummo’s role in the act and family differed from Zeppo’s, and whether the Marxes are really the greatest comedy team.
 We also discuss the Algonquin Round Table’s place in Marx lore, and Trav details how he helped Noah bring “I’ll Say She Is” back to life in 2014.

 In between episodes, Noah pops in with a few words about MARXFEST, coming to New York City in May of 2024.
 Tickets and information at marxfest.org.